Indigenous architecture: Australian Indigenous housing design

 Housing for Indigenous people living in many parts of Australia has been characterised by an acute shortage of dwellings, poor quality construction, and housing stock ill-suited to Indigenous lifestyles and preferences.
-Rapid population growth, shorter lifetimes for housing stock and rising construction costs have meant that efforts to limit overcrowding and provide healthy living environments for Indigenous people have been difficult for governments to achieve.
+Rapid population growth, shorter lifetimes for housing stock, and rising construction costs have meant that efforts to limit overcrowding and provide healthy living environments for Indigenous people have been difficult for governments to achieve.
 Indigenous housing design and research is a specialised field within housing studies.

 There have been two main approaches to the design of Indigenous housing in Australia – Health and Culture.

-The cultural design model attempts to incorporate understandings of differences in Aboriginal cultural norms into housing design.
-There a large body of knowledge on Indigenous housing in Australia that promotes the provision and design of housing that supports Indigenous residents’ socio-spatial needs, domiciliary behaviours, cultural values and aspirations.
-The culturally specific needs for Indigenous housing have been identified as major factors in the success of housing and failing to recognise the varying and diverse cultural housing needs of Indigenous peoples have been cited as the reasons for Aboriginal housing failures by academics for a number of decades.
+The cultural design model attempts to incorporate understandings of differences in Indigenous Australian cultural norms into housing design.
+There is a large body of knowledge on Indigenous housing in Australia that promotes the provision and design of housing that supports Indigenous residents’ socio-spatial needs, domiciliary behaviours, cultural values and aspirations.
+The culturally specific needs for Indigenous housing have been identified as major factors in the success of housing and failing to recognise the varying and diverse cultural housing needs of Indigenous peoples have been cited as the reasons for Indigenous Australian housing failures by Western academics for decades.
 Western-style housing imposes conditions on Indigenous residents that may hinder the practice of cultural norms.
 If adjusting to living in a particular house strains relationships, then severe stress on the occupants may result.
 Ross noted, "Inappropriate housing and town planning have the capacity to disrupt the social organisation, the mechanisms for maintaining smooth social relations, and support networks."
-There are a range of cultural factors which are discussed in the literature.
+A range of cultural factors are discussed in the literature.
 These include designing housing to accommodate aspects of customer behaviour such as avoidance behaviours, household group structures, sleeping and eating behaviours, cultural constructs of crowding and privacy, and responses to death.
-All of the literature indicates that each housing design should be approached independently to recognise the many Indigenous cultures with varying customs and practices that exist across Australia.
+The literature indicates that each housing design should be approached independently to recognise the many Indigenous cultures with varying customs and practices that exist across Australia.

-The health approach to housing design developed as housing is an important factor affecting the health of Aboriginal and Torres Strait Islander people.
+The health approach to housing design developed as housing is an important factor affecting the health of Indigenous Australians.
 Substandard and poorly maintained housing along with non-functioning infrastructure can create serious health risks.
-The 'Housing for Health' approach developed from observations of the housing factors affecting Aboriginal peoples' health into a methodology for measuring, rating and fixing 'household hardware' deemed essential for health.
+The 'Housing for Health' approach developed from observations of the housing factors affecting Indigenous Australian peoples' health into a methodology for measuring, rating, and fixing 'household hardware' deemed essential for health.
 The approach is based on nine 'healthy housing principles' which are the: